-- Yes.
+- 2. Select the Yes or No radio button. - Yes.
 Select the encapsulation method and enter the login name.
-If you want to change the login time-out, enter a new value in minutes. - No. Enter the account and domain names, only if needed. - 2.
-Enter the settings for the IP address and DNS server .
+If you want to change the login time-out, enter a new value in minutes. - No. Enter the account and domain names, only if needed. - 3.
+Enter the settings for the IP address and DNS server.